 Eric has led a variety of matters involving the interpretation and application of U.S. Generally Accepted Accounting Principles (“GAAP”), International Financial Reporting Standards (“IFRS”) and Generally Accepted Auditing Standards (“GAAS”), and often advises counsel and clients on government enforcement and financial reporting issues.
 Eric has significant experience performing forensic accounting investigations and restatements related to areas such as revenue recognition, complex purchase accounting, fair valuation, transfers of financial assets, promotional allowances, inventory, reserves, kickback payments and various other financial reporting issues.
 His engagements frequently involve the use of forensic data analytics to identify indicators of possible fraudulent, abusive or wasteful activities.

-Eric also has a wide range of experience in providing support to counsel on litigation matters involving complex finance and accounting issues such as commercial damages, post-acquisition disputes, accounting / audit malpractice and matters involving the False Claims Act (“FCA”), Anti-Kickback Statute (“AKS”) matters and Financial Industry Regulatory Authority (“FINRA”) claims.
+Eric also has a wide range of experience in providing support to counsel on litigation matters involving complex finance and accounting issues such as commercial damages, post-acquisition disputes, accounting / audit malpractice and matters involving the False Claims Act (“FCA”), Anti-Kickback Statute (“AKS”) and Financial Industry Regulatory Authority (“FINRA”) claims.
 His significant litigation experience includes pre-trial consulting, attending depositions as counsel’s financial and accounting adviser, financial modeling, preparation of reports and providing expert testimony at deposition, trial and arbitration.
 Eric also has extensive experience on corporate monitoring matters and engagements requiring the assessment of internal controls.

-Eric has worked with clients across a range of industries, including pharmaceuticals, medical devices, telecommunications, software, energy, entertainment, financial services, manufacturing, consumer products and healthcare.
+Eric has worked with clients across a range of industries, including pharmaceuticals, medical devices, telecommunications, software, energy, media & entertainment, financial services, manufacturing, consumer products and healthcare.

 Prior to joining StoneTurn, Eric provided forensic and dispute consulting services at Deloitte.
 He began his career auditing public and private companies.
 He was also a part-time instructor of postgraduate courses in forensic accounting and fraud examination at Northeastern University in Boston.

-Eric is a Certified Public Accountant (licensed in the Commonwealth of Massachusetts) and Certified in Financial Forensics and Certified in Healthcare Compliance.
+Eric is a Certified Public Accountant (licensed in the Commonwealth of Massachusetts), Certified in Financial Forensics and Certified in Healthcare Compliance.